ronanj/esp-captive-app/readme.md

 # Captive Application

-The idea is you can use an ESP8266 as an access point, to which, when logged in, the user can start a standalone web application and interact (via web-sockets) with the ESP as well as all other devices conencted to the ESP.
+The idea is to use an ESP8266 as an access point, to which, when logged in, users can start a standalone web application and interact (via web-sockets) with the ESP as well as other devices conencted to the same ESP.

 By nature, a captive application is a web application which runs in the captive portal login.